 How to Claim Compensation from Norse Atlantic Airways

-- Complete this form.
-You’ll need to provide details like your flight number, date, and what went wrong.
+- Fill in this form.
+You’ll need to provide details including your flight number, date, and the problem you faced.

 Which Norse Atlantic Airways Flights are Covered by EU261?